Chester Step Test

 Target Group

-This test is suitable for active and sedentary athletes but not for individuals where the test would be contraindicated.
+This test is suitable for active and sedentary athletes but not

 Reliability

 Test reliability refers to the degree to which a test is consistent and stable in measuring what it is intended to measure.
-Reliability will depend upon how strict the test is conducted and the individual's level of motivation to perform the test.
+Reliability will depend upon how strictly the test is conducted and the individual's level of motivation to perform the test.
 The following link provides a variety of factors influencing the results and test reliability.

 Validity